 The key intuitions behind the proposed approach are (i) that cluster representations are crucial to the success of a cluster ranking system, and (ii) that a key property of these representations is that they should capture the fact that mentions in a cluster are not equally important.
-In particular, it is well-known that the mentions introducing an entity are much more informative (e.g., \textit{the president of ACME, John Smith}) whereas subsequent mentions tend to employ reduced forms (e.g., \textit{Mr. Smith, he}) \cite{ariel:90}.
-This motivates the use of cluster representations capable of preserving the greater salience of earlier mentions.
-Our approach captures this mention salience by using attention scores for the mentions in a cluster and combines the mention representations according to their attention scores.
+In particular, it is well-known that the mentions introducing an entity are generally more informative (e.g., \textit{the president of ACME, John Smith}) whereas subsequent mentions tend to employ reduced forms (e.g., \textit{Mr. Smith, he}) \cite{ariel:90}.
+This motivates the use of cluster representations capable of preserving the greater importance of earlier mentions.
+Our approach captures this mention importance by using attention scores for the mentions in a cluster and combining the mention representations according to their attention scores.
 We then investigate the effect of the cluster histories by including all the history of the clusters as candidate assignments to the mentions.
-The resulting system, besides achieving the new state-of-the-art on the {\CRAC} dataset (whether including and excluding non-referring expressions and singletons), achieves {\CONLL} scores equivalent to the current state-of-the-art system \cite{kantor2019bertee} on {\CONLL} data as well (in which non-referring expressions and singletons are not annotated).
+The resulting system, besides achieving the new SoTA on the {\CRAC} dataset (whether including and excluding non-referring expressions and singletons), achieves {\CONLL} scores equivalent to the current SoTA system not fine-tuned on BERT \cite{kantor2019bertee} on {\CONLL} data as well (in which non-referring expressions and singletons are not annotated).

 Our third and final contribution is the finding that training our system on annotations of singleton mentions and non-referring expressions enhance its performance on non-singleton coreference chains.
 By evaluating our system on the {\CRAC} data we show that gains of up to 1.4 percentage points on non-singleton coreference chains can be achieved by training the model with additional singleton mentions and non-referring expressions.